The ‘S’ Word

 This is not a gospel of prosperity, but an illustration of who receives the greater benefit, the giver or the receiver.
 We discover the joy of giving when we discover that stewardship is everything we do from the moment we confess Jesus Christ as Lord.
 The Russian writer Nicholas Berdyaev once said: “If I am hungry it is a material problem.
 If someone else is hungry it is a spiritual problem.”
 Those who exhibit exemplary stewardship have made this an intensively spiritual matter.

 A poor church is not one without money, but one without a vision.
-When people have a clear Biblical and theological understanding of the mission of the church, healthy stewardship practices emerge.
+When people have a clear biblical and theological understanding of the mission of the church, healthy stewardship practices emerge.
 The New Testament church leaders discovered that stewardship did not come naturally; it was a learned discipline.
 Paul wrote to his young colleague Timothy to teach the people in Ephesus that “there is great gain in godliness combined with contentment; for we brought nothing into the world, so that we can take nothing out of it” (1 Timothy 6:6-7).
 We might say it this way: we make a living by what we get, but we make a life by what we give away.

 Congregations of all sizes, from very small to very large and from every part of the country, are developing ways of making people the focus of their mission.
 They are sending members on mission work trips throughout the United States and to other countries.
 This has produced a new and fresh understanding of stewardship both for individuals and for congregations.

-On average Presbyterians give 1.5 percent of their annual income to the church–an average of about $580 annually, which results in a total amount of $1.5 billion.
+On average Presbyterians give 1.5 percent of their annual income to the church — an average of about $580 annually, which results in a total amount of $1.5 billion.
 If every Presbyterian tithed, together we would give $9.5 billion.

 It has been said that no two Presbyterian congregations are alike, but we do share some common characteristics.
 One of these is that we do poorly in the area of stewardship.
-One of the basic reasons most churches have such poor stewardship is that they think stewardship is fund-raising.
+One of the basic reasons most churches have such poor stewardship is that they think stewardship is fundraising.
 It is how you pay for the church’s budget; it is the awful code word church officers and pastors use for money.
 Stewardship for many churches is what they do only one Sunday a year, usually in November.
 When church leaders and pastors make stewardship a taboo subject, poor stewardship results.

 Where there is a vibrant, exciting church, that congregation has made stewardship a spiritual matter.
 For those Presbyterians stewardship has to do with how they live and their daily commitments to Jesus Christ as their Lord.
 I once heard a pastor say, “When you give only your money, you give very little; it is when you give of yourself that you truly give.”

-First Presbyterian Church in Fort Worth, Texas, has a goal that each of its members will be a tither by the year 2000 (a program the congregation started in 1991).
+First Presbyterian Church in Fort Worth, Texas, set a goal that each of its members would be a tither by the year 2000 (a program the congregation started in 1991).
 That church discovered people need to learn stewardship and to discover the joy of giving.
 The emphasis began, not on the giving of money, but on the giving of time through volunteer service within the church and to mission programs supported by the church in the city of Fort Worth.
 One member says: “We have discovered it is far easier for Christians to act their way into a new way of thinking than it is to think their way into a new way of acting.”

 The good news about Presbyterians and their stewardship of time, talent and treasure is that when authentic mission needs are presented, many respond generously.
 But more and more congregations are discovering that the Sunday morning offerings are inadequate to meet the growing mission needs in the world.
 Their solution is to invite people to give to a permanent endowment fund for the ministry of the church.
 These can be gifts over and above an annual pledge and can be given during a person’s lifetime or through a bequest in a will.

-The Book of Order is explicit in its stewardship emphasis:
+The Book of Order is explicit in its stewardship emphasis

 “Giving has always been a mark of Christian commitment and discipleship.
 The ways in which a believer uses God’s gifts of material goods, personal abilities, and time should reflect a faithful response to God’s self-giving in Jesus Christ and Christ’s call to minister to and share with others in the world.
 Tithing is a primary expression of the Christian discipline of stewardship.”